hgtonight/Vanilla-Addons/README.md

 License
 =======
 All code is released under the GPLv3, all screenshots and icons are released under the Creative Commons Attribution 4.0 International License.
-These may be released under a different license with permission.
+These may be released under a different license _with permission_.

 To view copies of these licenses, check out the [.license folder](.license/).